Open Source License Compliance & Governance

-Why Open Source Compliance and Governance Are Critical
+Why Open Source Compliance & Governance Are Critical

-The lack of effective open source compliance exposes organizations to legal, and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.
+The lack of effective open source software license compliance exposes organizations to legal and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.

-To avoid these risks, organizations must develop policies and procedures based on best practices, establish open source governance programs to enforce these policies, and then automate the management of open source component usage.
+To avoid these risks, organizations must develop policies and procedures based on software licensing best practices, establish open source compliance programs to enforce these policies, and automate the management of component usage.

-A Comprehensive Approach to Open Source Compliance and Governance
+A Comprehensive Approach to Open Source License Management

-Leading organizations have effective open source management policies in place at each phase of the development lifecycle process:
+Leading organizations have effective open source software license compliance policies in place at each phase of the development lifecycle process:

-Selecting the best, most secure open source code for your needs is essential, but with more than a million open source projects to choose from, that's not fast or easy.
+Selecting the best, most secure code for your needs is essential, but with more than a million open source projects to choose from, that's not fast or easy.

 Black Duck® Protex™ and Code Center™, built on the Black Duck KnowledgeBase™, can help.

-The KnowledgeBase is the world's most comprehensive database of open source project information, continually gathering data from the vast open source ecosystem by tracking:
+The KnowledgeBase is the world's most comprehensive database of open source project information, continually gathering data from the vast ecosystem by tracking:

 - Over one million projects